markjivko/kronup-php/docs/Api/AccountApi.md

 ## `eventsList()`

-> Fetch events

-Get a list of event models
+> Account Get a list of event models

 {: .new-title }
 > #️⃣ Execute example in terminal